Getting your Trinity Audio player ready...

 If you think any commands missed in this list that deserves space in this collection feel free to comment in the comment section and share details for the benefit of readers of this blog.

-It will really help our readers to have additional information in form of another Linux commands which may make their life even easier.
+It will really help our readers to have additional information in form of other important linux commands which may make their life even easier.